OlexOlex/TPE-Module/README.md

 # TPE-Module
-A simple, small, cheap and relatively easy to build module to control 3 PWM driven and 2 binary (on/off) outputs via WIFI and a webinterface (designed for controlling 3 vibrators and 2 other custom modules, especially in BDSM plays, that's why there is a password protection available)
+**A simple, small, cheap and relatively easy to build module to control 3 PWM driven and 2 binary (on/off) outputs via WIFI and a webinterface** (designed for controlling 3 vibrators and 2 other custom modules, especially in BDSM plays, that's why there is a password protection available)

-Runs on any newer ESP8266 module (the ones with more RAM than the first version) with 4MB flash running NodeMCU (I recommend an integer version, the floatingpoint accurate version might use too much RAM).
+Runs on any newer ESP8266 module running NodeMCU (the ones with more RAM than the first version, usually featuring 4MB flash) I recommend an integer version of NodeMCU, the floatingpoint accurate version might most probably use too much RAM.

 To flash NodeMCU to your module you can use programs like [esptool.py](https://github.com/themadinventor/esptool/blob/master/esptool.py)

-To access the NodeMCU filesystem you can use programs like [ESPlorer](http://esp8266.ru/esplorer/), you need it to upload the program, the two configuration files (ESPWIFI.conf and ESPWebserver.conf) and sequence files, and to test (execute) the Lua server program before renaming it so it gets executed automatically at startup.
+To access the NodeMCU filesystem you can use programs like [ESPlorer](http://esp8266.ru/esplorer/) You need it to upload the Lua server program, the two configuration files (ESPWIFI.conf and ESPWebserver.conf) and any sequence files.
+You also need it to test (execute) the Lua server program before renaming it so it gets executed automatically at startup (broken init.lua files might brick your module and force you to re-flash NodeMCU to un-brick it).

-In case you change anything in the program, remember to compress the Lua program for uploading it using [Luasrcdiet](http://esp8266.ru/esplorer/) (otherwise it will bust the modules RAM when executing).
+In case you change anything in the Lua server program, remember to compress the Lua program for uploading it using [Luasrcdiet](http://esp8266.ru/esplorer/) (otherwise it will most likely bust the modules RAM when executing).

-Documentation not finished by now, I hope this README, the comments and the images and 3D-drawings provided suffice.
+Documentation is not finished by now, I hope this README, the comments, the images and 3D-drawings provided suffice.
 Browse the project, it consists of only a few files separated into a software and a hardware part.

-The Module with an attached vibrating bullet looks like this:
+The Module with an attached vibrating bullet can look like this:

 ![Module photos](https://github.com/OlexOlex/TPE-Module/blob/master/Hardware%2BChassis/Pictures/IMG_20160630_033513.jpg)